 Class C shares of the Funds may be purchased only through financial intermediaries.
 Class C shares of the Funds are offered at their NAV without an initial sales charge.
 This means that 100% of your initial investment is placed into shares of the applicable Fund.
 Class C shares pay up to 1.00% on an annualized basis of the average daily net assets as reimbursement or compensation for shareholder servicing and distribution-related activities with respect to the applicable Funds.
 Over time, fees paid under the distribution and service plans will increase the cost of a Class C shareholder's investment and may cost more than other types of sales charges.
-Although investors that purchase Class C shares will not pay any initial sales charge on the purchase, the Adviser pays 1.00% of the amount invested to dealers who sell Class C shares if shares are redeemed within 12 months after purchase.
+Although investors that purchase Class C shares will not pay any initial sales charge on the purchase, the Adviser pays 1.00% of the amount invested to dealers who sell Class C shares.
+Additionally, investors are subject to a contingent deferred sales charge of 1.00% for Class C shares if shares are redeemed within 12 months after purchase.
 Any applicable CDSC is based on the lesser of the original purchase cost or the current market value of the shares being redeemed.